 Meet their favourite characters at a theme park

 Head to one of the UK’s brilliant theme parks for a memory-making family day out this summer.
-As well as being packed with rides and attractions suitable for babies, toddlers and bigger kids too, these parks all give children the chance to see their favourite characters from books and TV in real life.
+As well as being packed with rides and attractions suitable for babies, toddlers and bigger kids too, these parks give children the chance to see their favourite characters from books and TV.

 Peppa Pig World, part of Paulton’s Park, Hampshire

 Meet Peppa and all her friends at Peppa Pig World at Paulton’s Park in Hampshire.
-With nine gentle themed rides including Daddy Pig’s Car Ride, Peppa’s Big Balloon Ride and Mr Potato’s Adventure Playground (which are all suitable for children aged one and up), plus lots of rides for bigger kids too, the whole family will have heaps of fun.
+With nine gentle themed rides including Daddy Pig’s Car Ride, Peppa’s Big Balloon Ride, and Mr. Potato’s Adventure Playground (which are all suitable for children aged 1+).

 Thomas Land, Drayton Manor, Staffordshire